frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/healthcare/contents.md

 <!-- add-breadcrumbs -->
 # Healthcare

-Life is priceless and you, as a healthcare practitioner would need the best tools to honor it.
+Life is priceless, and you, as a healthcare practitioner would need the best tools to honor it.
 ERPNext Healthcare domain is a humble initiative to help you serve your patients better.

 ERPNext Healthcare helps you manage your hospital, clinic or practice efficiently by scheduling **Appointments**, capturing **Vitals** and managing medication and investigation orders by recording **Patient Encounters**.
 You can easily pull out a **Patient's Medical History** anytime to review the patient's past conditions and treatments assisting you in providing effective, high-quality care.
 ERPNext Healthcare allows you to manage multiple **Medical Code Standards** like the ICD 10 and easily search for Medical Codes simplifying the coding process.
 ERPNext Healthcare also comes with a **Laboratory** module with predefined templates for recording common Lab Tests.
 Reports like **Appointment Analytics** and **Lab Test Report** help you get a thorough idea of the operations.